Current TV: 2011 major format changes

 Beginning early in 2011, Current TV started implementing major changes in programming and personnel, beginning with the hiring of Keith Olbermann.
-To signify these changes, Current unveiled new imaging and a new logo in May 2011, designed by branding firm Wolff Olins.
+To signify these changes, Current unveiled new imaging and a new logo in May 2011, designed by branding firm Wolff Olins and Loyalkaspar.

 On February 8, 2011, Keith Olbermann announced that he had been hired to host a new primetime show on Current TV and was named Chief News Officer with an equity stake in the network.
 In April 2011, Olbermann announced that his nightly program would retain the same title from his time at MSNBC.
 On June 20, 2011, Countdown with Keith Olbermann relaunched on Current TV.
 The program aired Mondays through Fridays at 8 p.m.
 Eastern Time and was based out of New York City.
 Olbermann stated on The Colbert Report that Current TV was planning to make a nightly news segment consisting of his show and others that would launch later on Current TV.

 In August 2011, Current announced that it had hired former CNN Bureau Chief and SVP of Programming David Bohrman as the network's new president.
 Bohrman later announced that after filling out its prime-time lineup, Current would also gradually begin shifting towards "a full daytime, morning schedule of news, information, analysis, conversation, context – all based on the events of the day" from an independent, progressive perspective.

 On September 15, 2011, Current also announced that it had hired Shelley Lewis, former CNN and PBS executive producer, as executive vice president of programming.

 On September 20, 2011, the network announced that Cenk Uygur of the internet-based TYT Network would be launching a TV edition of the internet news program The Young Turks in the fourth quarter of 2011.
 The program was broadcast from Los Angeles and aired weekdays at 7 p.m.
 Eastern Time.
 The program premiered on December 5, 2011.

 On September 21, 2011, network president David Bohrman named Jason Odell as executive vice president of technology.
 Odell had an extensive career at both CNN and NBC, and was most recently known for creating (along with David Bohrman) and implementing CNN's "holographic" technology during election coverage.

 On October 12, 2011, the network announced that it had hired former Michigan governor Jennifer Granholm to host her own weekday prime-time program The War Room with Jennifer Granholm.
 The program launched on January 30, 2012, at 9 p.m.
 Eastern Time.